kijungyoon/kijungyoon.github.io/Fall 2020 Undergraduate Research Internship.md

 **Benefits**

-- Opportunity to gain hands-on experience in ML/DL/AI research
+- Opportunity to gain hands-on experience in ML/DL/AI research.

-- Opportunity to design and conduct ML/DL/AI experiments
+- Opportunity to design and conduct ML/DL/AI experiments.

 - Opportunity for contributing to a top-tier academic publication.